soylentOrange/fronius_meter_emulation/README.md

 This software is best run as a docker container on a device that has a reliable network connection to all involved devices (i.e avoid WiFi if you can).

+The `docker-compose.yml` is matching my setup running on a Synology NAS with portainer.

 ### The source meter

 At the moment the only source meter is the Shelly 3EM, more can be added if desired.